 In disproportionate macrocephaly, the head is larger than appropriate for the child's size; affected children are at risk of autism spectrum disorders, developmental disability, and seizures.

-In proportionate macrocephaly, the head appears appropriately sized for the body (ie, the large head is associated with a large stature), and an overgrowth syndrome (eg, growth hormone excess) should be considered.
+In proportionate macrocephaly, the head appears appropriately sized for the body (ie, the large head is associated with a large stature), and an overgrowth syndrome (eg, growth hormone excess Gigantism and Acromegaly Gigantism and acromegaly are syndromes of excessive secretion of growth hormone (hypersomatotropism) that are nearly always due to a pituitary adenoma.
+Before closure of the epiphyses, the result... read more ) should be considered.

-Abnormal macrocephaly may be due to an enlarged brain (megalencephaly), hydrocephalus Hydrocephalus Hydrocephalus is accumulation of excessive amounts of CSF, causing cerebral ventricular enlargement and/or increased intracranial pressure.
-Manifestations can include enlarged head, bulging... read more , cranial hyperostosis, or other conditions.
-These conditions may be the result of genetic disorders or disorders the child acquired before or after birth ( 3 General references Macrocephaly (megacephaly) is a head circumference > 2 standard deviations above the mean for age ( 1, 2).
+Abnormal macrocephaly may be due to an enlarged brain (megalencephaly), hydrocephalus Hydrocephalus Hydrocephalus is accumulation of excessive amounts of cerebrospinal fluid, causing cerebral ventricular enlargement and/or increased intracranial pressure.
+Manifestations can include enlarged... read more , cranial hyperostosis, or other conditions.
+These conditions may be the result of genetic disorders or disorders the child acquired before or after birth (3 General references Macrocephaly (megacephaly) is a head circumference > 2 standard deviations above the mean for age ( 1, 2).
 (See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders and... read more ).

 2. Fenichel, Gerald M: Clinical Pediatric Neurology: A Signs and Symptoms Approach, ed.
 6. Philadelphia, Saunders/Elsevier, 2009, p.
 369.